Behold The Pataphysical Slot Machine, our community-created poetic oracle.

 The art is inspired by many world cultures, the steam-punk movement — and by Alfred Jarry, founder of ‘Pataphysics, the “science of imaginary solutions.”
 The technology is based on Arduino and Raspberry Pi platforms, networked together — and soon to be connected to the Internet.
 See our interactive specs.

 We are a team of artists, technologists and educators based in Mill Valley, California.
-Our members include Fabrice Florin (@fabriceflorin), Howard Rheingold (@hrheingold), Freddy Hahne (@arewereally), Stephanie Levene, Donald Day, Tim Pozar, Janey Fritsche, Mark Petrakis, Jeannie Bolt and many other friends, family and neighbors.
+Our members include Fabrice Florin (@fabriceflorin), Howard Rheingold (@hrheingold), Freddy Hahne (@arewereally), Stephanie Levene, Donald Day, Tim Pozar, Janey Fritsche, Mark Petrakis, Jean Bolte and many other friends, family and neighbors.
 Meet our crew in this ‘day in the life’ video.

 We work together as a ‘peer learning network’: we teach each other what we know, across all levels of expertise.
 To share what we’ve learned, we maintain an extensive online documentation, and sometimes host online hangouts, to show you how to build your own interactive art — like this ‘geekout’ on motors and Arduino, held by video conference last fall.